-At the very beginning, we also had our dedicated spreadsheet system that was fully functional for bulk importing metadata.
-The only significant improvement we’ve added on that front is the possibility to add your own custom tag categories into the spreadsheet.
+At the very beginning, we also had our dedicated Reprtoir Sheets system that was fully functional for bulk importing metadata.
+The only significant improvement we’ve added on that front is the possibility to add your own custom tag categories into the sheet.

 Because I realize as I am writing this post that describing what once was is most certainly boring to the average reader, here’s the hyper broken-down version:

-Publishers, writers, and record labels were added as assets
+Publishers, Songwriters, and Record labels were added as new lists of resources.

-One feature we’ve added that is worth talking about is our playlist engine.
+One feature we’ve added that is worth talking about is our playlist engine that we called Playlists for Business.
 Basically, this tool allows users to regroup selections of tracks into a playlist and share them to external partners.
 The sharing process is quite simple: you associate an email, a personal message and sets of rights (like allowing the recipient to download the playlist, or just stream it, etc.), you click on send and you’re done: your contact receives an email containing a link.
 That link opens up a landing page that displays all the tracks featured in the playlist, a player to give them a listen, as well as any associated licensing information.
 Perfect for music supervisors.

 Other companies have based their businesses on this concept of playlist sharing.
-Services like SongSpace, DISCO.ac, and SynchTank all cater to music supervisors and labels wanting to reach out to music supervisors thanks to features that allow their users to streamline the track sharing process.
+Others services like Songspace, Disco, and Synchtank all cater to labels wanting to reach out to music supervisors thanks to features that allow their users to streamline the track sharing process.
 It was only logical that we do the same in Reprtoir.